 Family-centered care is defined as “providing services for the whole family to make recovery possible; although the mother is the entry point, the family becomes the client.”
 Since 2015 when Mid-America ATTC first served as the ATTC Center of Excellence on Behavioral Health for Pregnant and Postpartum Women and Their Families (CoE-PPW), we have continued to provide technical assistance on this topic to HHS Region 7.
 The Tools for Treatment website (www.attcppwtools.org) is now supported by Mid-America ATTC funding and will continue to be updated with the latest research, training, and resources.
-Intensive technical assistance is also being offered in the region, including through the Kansas City Perinatal Recovery Collaborative, the Family-Centered Care Learning Collaborative, and the Family Recovery Pathways Conference (May 2019).
+Intensive technical assistance is also being offered in the region.
 See below to learn more about these initiatives.

 Family Recovery Pathways Conference Materials Available for Download

 Mid-America and Mountain Plains Addiction Technology Transfer Centers (ATTC) hosted the first ever Family Recovery Pathways: Addiction, Parenting and Implications for Practice conference on May 6-8, 2019 in Sioux Falls, South Dakota.
 The goal of the conference was to bring together professionals who engage with families impacted by substance use disorders to provide an opportunity for multidisciplinary exploration of methamphetamine use among caretakers, family-centered care principles, and their application across fields.

 Conference presentation slides are available for download below.